worktheclock/replit.github.io/programming-ide/debugging.md

 * The contents of the variables.
 * The output of the console.

-## Adding support for other languages through nix
+## Adding support for other languages through Nix

 Coming soon!